ktoso/rx-wiki/Home.md

 ### RxJava is Lightweight

 RxJava tries to be very lightweight.
 It is implemented as a single JAR that is focused on just the Observable abstraction and related higher-order functions.
-You could implement a composable Future that is similarly unbiased, but <a href="http://doc.akka.io/docs/akka/2.2.0/java.html">Akka Futures</a> for example come tied in with an Actor library and a lot of other stuff.)

 ### RxJava is a Polyglot Implementation